agama-project/agama-project.github.io/docs/user/guides/storage.md

 partitions.
 The user can decide at any point to override any of the automatic values (eg. specifying a size range for a partition) or to go back to the automatic mode for that particular setting.

-Something similar happens with complex structures like LVM, that can be specified in a quite loosely way, as explained below.
+Something similar happens with complex structures like LVM, which do not necessarily need to be described exhaustively.

 ## Overall description of the Storage page {#overview}